-2.5.7 Applying the Guidance on Consideration Received From a Vendor
+1.5.7 Applying the Guidance on Consideration Received From a Vendor

-ASC 705-20 is a Codification subtopic that ASU 2014-09 added to provide specific guidance on consideration received from a vendor.
+ASU 2014-09 added ASC 705-20 to provide specific guidance on consideration received from a vendor.

 25-1 Consideration from a vendor includes cash amounts that an entity receives or expects to receive from a vendor (or from other parties that sell the goods or services to the vendor).
 Consideration from a vendor also includes credit or other items (for example, a coupon or voucher) that the entity can apply against amounts owed to the vendor (or to other parties that sell the goods or services to the vendor).
 The entity shall account for consideration from a vendor as a reduction of the purchase price of the goods or services acquired from the vendor unless the consideration from the vendor is one of the following: